 Schedule K-3 (Form 1065) reports items of international tax relevance from the operation of a partnership.
 You must include this information on your tax or information returns, if applicable.
 See separate parts for specific instructions.
 You only need to use the schedules that are applicable to you.
-For example, in general, if the partner receiving Schedule K-3 is a domestic corporation, the partnership would not have completed and filed Part X, Foreign Partner's Character and Source of Income and Deductions, because that part is inapplicable to domestic corporation partners.
+For example, in general, if the partner receiving Schedule K-3 is a domestic corporation, the partnership wouldn't have completed and filed Part X, Foreign Partner's Character and Source of Income and Deductions, because that part is inapplicable to domestic corporation partners.
 If the partner receiving Schedule K-3 is itself a partnership, it'll use information from Schedule K-3 to complete Schedules K-3 to report to its partners.

-The proper treatment of certain items by the partner is dependent on information that the partnership may not have, and thus the partnership may have reported certain information on Schedule K-3 based on assumptions that are incorrect.
+The proper treatment of certain items by the partner is dependent on information that the partnership may not have; thus, the partnership may have reported certain information on Schedule K-3 based on assumptions that are incorrect.
 In such cases, the partner must treat the items according to the partner's actual facts, and if appropriate file a Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), to identify and explain the inconsistency.

 Domestic partnerships with no or limited foreign activity.
 A partnership with no foreign source income, no assets generating foreign source income, and no foreign taxes paid or accrued may be reporting information to partners on Schedules K-3.
-For example, if you claim a credit for foreign taxes paid and/or accrued separately from your partnership interest, you may need certain information from the partnership to complete Form 1116 or Form 1118.
+For example, if you claim a credit for foreign taxes paid and/or accrued separately from your partnership interest, you may need certain information from the partnership to complete Form 1116 or 1118.
 Also, if you're a domestic corporation, a domestic partnership may be required to complete Part IX when the partnership makes certain deductible payments to foreign parties related to you.
 The information reported in Part IX will assist you as a domestic corporation in determining the amount of base erosion payments made through the partnership, and in determining if you're subject to the base erosion and anti-abuse tax (BEAT).
-See also Part IV concerning foreign-derived intangible income (FDII) for when a domestic partnership with solely domestic activity may be reporting information to you, and Part XI for when a domestic or foreign publicly traded partnership (PTP) as defined in section 7704(b) with no foreign activity may be reporting information to you.
+See also Part IV concerning foreign-derived intangible income (FDII) for when a domestic partnership with solely domestic activity may be reporting information to you, Part XI for when a domestic or foreign publicly traded partnership (PTP) as defined in section 7704(b) with no foreign activity may be reporting information to you, and Part XII if you're a partner in a QDD partnership (as defined in the Part XII instructions).